 Seventeen individuals have won four State championships in the same individual event during their careers with Connie Wright of Waukesha North accomplishing the feat in both the 100 butterfly and 100 backstroke (1978-81).
 The others are Kathy Treible of Brookfield Central in the 200-yard individual medley (1976-79), Gina Ketelhohn of Brown Deer in diving (1992-95), Terri Jashinsky of Menomonee Falls/Hamilton in the 100 butterfly (1992-95), Cortnee Adams of Appleton North in the 50 freestyle (1995-98), Sarah Wanezak of Brookfield East in the 100 backstroke (1997-00), Jane Evans of Madison Memorial in the 200 I.M.
 (1998-01), Andrea Boritzke of Arrowhead in the 200 I.M.
 (2002-05), Jenna Lennertz of Greendale in the 100 butterfly (2004-07), Kelly Winckler of DeForest in the 200 freestyle (2004-07), Kylie Rosenstock of Madison West in diving (2006-09), Aja Van Hout of Madison East in the 200 I.M.
 (2007-10), Beata Nelson of Verona/Mount Horeb in the 100 backstroke (2012-15), Ginger Lingard of Edgewood in diving (2013-16), Autumn Haebig of Grafton in the 500 freestyle (2013-16), and Av Osero of Neenah in diving (2016-19).

-Madison West has won the most event championships with 83, and Madison Memorial is next with 81.
-Arrowhead is third with 81 events won; Shorewood is fourth with 43; and Edgewood is fifth with 42.
+Arrowhead and Madison West has won the most event championships with 83; Madison Memorial is third with 81 event champions.
+Shorewood is next with 44 followed by Edgewood with 42.